mohanmca/MohanLearningGround/src/main/md/Tools/Sql/Advanced_SQL.md

         ON Products.ProductNumber = Order_Details.ProductNumber
    WHERE Products.ProductName = 'Helmet'
       AND O3.OrderNumber = Orders.OrderNumber);

--- Second example using LIKE to fetch real data
-SELECT Customers.CustomerID, Customers.CustFirstName,
-  Customers.CustLastName, Orders.OrderNumber, Orders.OrderDate
-FROM Customers
-  INNER JOIN Orders
-    ON Customers.CustomerID = Orders.CustomerID
-WHERE EXISTS
-  (SELECT NULL
-   FROM (Orders AS O2
-      INNER JOIN Order_Details
-        ON O2.OrderNumber = Order_Details.OrderNumber)
-      INNER JOIN Products
-        ON Products.ProductNumber = Order_Details.ProductNumber
-   WHERE Products.ProductName LIKE '%Skateboard%'
-    AND O2.OrderNumber = Orders.OrderNumber)
-AND EXISTS
-  (SELECT NULL
-   FROM (Orders AS O3
-      INNER JOIN Order_Details
-        ON O3.OrderNumber = Order_Details.OrderNumber)
-      INNER JOIN Products
-        ON Products.ProductNumber = Order_Details.ProductNumber
-   WHERE Products.ProductName LIKE '%Helmet%'
-      AND O3.OrderNumber = Orders.OrderNumber);
 ```

 ## What is the Lag() function, give an example?